Public Matters - Class of 2015

-CHRIS HUNT is the Early Learning Director for CTI.
-He is responsible for Head Start and Early Head Start programs including center-based, and home-based care options that serve 700 Lowell children each year.
-He works to ensure that the most vulnerable children in Lowell receive a quality early education with the intention that they will become lifelong learners.
+CHRIS HUNT is the Executive Director of the Professional Center for Child Development, a nonprofit based in Andover and Lawrence that provides educational and therapeutic services for children of all abilities and their families, working with each child to develop to his or her full potential.
+They strive to eliminate barriers to growth and development for children with disabilities and families coping with health issues and challenges.
+In 2015, Chris was the Early Learning Director for Community Teamwork, Inc. (CTI).
+He was responsible for Head Start and Early Head Start programs including center-based, and home-based care options that serve 700 Lowell children each year.
+He worked to ensure that the most vulnerable children in Lowell receive a quality early education with the intention that they will become lifelong learners.
 Prior to joining CTI, Chris was the Professional Development Manager for the Massachusetts Association of C766 Approved Private Schools.
 He was also Director of Home Based Services, Principal of the School for Accelerated Learning, and Senior Consultant for Milestones, a day school and transition program for students ages seven to 22.
 Chris received his bachelor’s degree from Wheaton College and received a master’s degree in public administration from Suffolk University.
 Chris was a UCLA Johnson and Johnson Head Start Management Fellow and holds a Certificate in Nonprofit Management from Boston University’s Institute for Nonprofit Management and Leadership.
 Chris lives in Dracut.

 CRAIG MacKENZIE is the Executive Vice President of Operations at The Lowell Five Cent Savings Bank.
 He is a member of the senior management team charged with strategic direction, products, profitability, customer experience, and overall corporate success.
 Craig began working at Lowell Five in 2001 as a management trainee and has held positions of increasing responsibility in the area of financial systems since joining the bank.
 He serves on the board of directors for the Boys and Girls Club of Greater Lowell as Assistant Treasurer and on the board of directors as Treasurer of Young Professionals of Greater Lowell.
 Craig volunteers for Open Solutions/Fiserv Core Client Association, formerly serving as both Executive Committee Member and as the Northeast Regional Chairperson.
 He also is a member of the Annual Thanks-4-Giving Committee for Alternative House, a domestic violence agency in Lowell.
 He received a bachelor of science degree in economics and a bachelor of arts degree in mathematics from Syracuse University.
 He received a master’s degree in business administration from UMass Lowell.
 Craig lives in Lowell.

-IRENA SIENKO MAGUIRE is the Director of Finance and Administration at the Boys and Girls Club of Greater Lowell, a youth development agency that serves 300 young people between the ages of seven and 18 daily.
+IRENA SIENKO MAGUIRE is the Financial Analyst, Business Administration at The MITRE Corporation.
+In 2015, Irena was the Director of Finance and Administration at the Boys and Girls Club of Greater Lowell, a youth development agency that serves 300 young people between the ages of seven and 18 daily.
 The number of members enjoying the programs at the Boys and Girls Club increases significantly in the summer.
-She serves as a Senior Leadership Team and her responsibilities include financial and cash management; human resources, facility, and technology management; and special event support.
+She served as a Senior Leadership Team and her responsibilities included financial and cash management; human resources, facility, and technology management; and special event support.
 She received a bachelor of science degree in Business Administration from Northeastern University and she holds a Certificate in Nonprofit Management from Boston University’s Institute for Nonprofit Management and Leadership.
 Irena also completed the Boys and Girls Club Leadership University School of Executive Leadership at the University of Michigan’s Ross School of Business.
 Irena won the Administrative Professional of the Year from the Yankee Chapter of the Boys and Girls Club of America in 2011 and the same award from Northeast Region in 2012.
-Irena lives in Billerica.

 JOHN MARCIANO is the Special Events Coordinator in the Development Division of Lowell National Historical Park (LNHP).
 He directs the Lowell Summer Music Series at Boarding House Park, presenting up to 30 shows for general audiences and children.
 John is responsible for all aspects of production, supervision, promotion, and contacting of talent for this self-sustaining, not-for-profit, popular music series.
 He is also the Technical Director for the Lowell Folk Festival which draws approximately 100,000 people to Lowell on the last weekend of July.
 It is Lowell’s signature event.
 John has held the following positions at LNHP: Supervisory Park Ranger in the Interpretive Division, responsible for the National Park Visitor Center, and the operations of the trolleys and boats, interpretation, reservations, and IT operations; and Front Line Interpretive Ranger.
 He received a bachelor of science degree from Bridgewater State University.
 John is also the co-owner of Mill City Productions, a full service event production company.
 He has club DJ'd in Lowell and throughout Boston North for 15 years.
 John lives in Andover.

-TOBIAS MARX is the founder and Chief Executive Officer of One 27 Global, a nonprofit marketing and event promotion organization based in Lowell with a mission of ending the poverty crisis by uniting people around a common goal.
+TOBIAS MARX is Special Events Coordinator for the City of Lowell.
+He is the founder and Chief Executive Officer of One 27 Global, a nonprofit marketing and event promotion organization based in Lowell with a mission of ending the poverty crisis by uniting people around a common goal.
 Each One 27 Global event shows the human face of poverty and deepens an understanding of poverty and its impact on individuals, families and our communities.
 Tobi produces the annual Lowell Food and Wine Festival and managed the recent Craft Beer Walk at Mill #5 to raise awareness about the needs of this community and provide opportunities for attendees to gain perspective and take action.
 Tobi was the Director of Outreach for Grace Community Church in Chelmsford.
 He also has extensive experience as an executive chef and holds degrees in Culinary Arts from Hildesheim, Germany.
 In addition to his work in Lowell, Tobi has volunteered for social service organizations in California, Germany, and Kenya.
 He lives in Lowell.